 Seven years of good luck?
 Pure superstition.
 But the psychological effect of shared ritual—two people publicly affirming their relationship—has documented power to strengthen bonds.
 If believing it encourages treating your relationship better for seven years, the mechanism matters less than the result.

-The alley needs no embellishment.
-Two balconies, 68 centimeters apart, where people once kissed defying family control—that’s enough.
-Whether you kiss on the third step or just appreciate the architectural quirk making the legend possible, you’ll understand why a simple passage became one of Guanajuato’s most recognized landmarks.
+The passage needs no embellishment.
+Two balconies across the Kissing Alley, close enough to kiss, where colonial lovers chose each other despite family opposition—that story carries weight regardless of historical verification.
+Whether you believe kissing on the third step guarantees seven years of happiness, or simply appreciate the architectural quirk making the legend structurally possible, you’ll understand why a simple passage became one of Guanajuato’s defining landmarks.